1840 Work Support Program | TANF

 In the event the participant becomes employed again and becomes ineligible for TANF, the participant may continue to receive any remaining months of WSP, not to exceed the original twelve (12) month WSP period.
 See Chart 1840.2.

-At the initial approval of WSP, the employed participants must be informed of the voluntary quit of employment and WSP policy and its potential impact on the Food Stamps case.
+At the initial approval of WSP, the employed participants must be informed of the voluntary quit of employment and WSP policy and its potential impact on the SNAP case.

 The Work Support Program is designed to assist applicants and recipients with additional job-related expenses and to facilitate their smooth transition from TANF dependency to self-sufficiency.